QUICK SUMMARY:

 Processing

-While processing is related to data flow, the main difference between the two is data flow is all about the movement of the data itself.
-Processing, on the other hand, is focused on how the data moves and how it is converted into a format for analysis.
+While processing is related to data flow, the main difference between the two is data flow is all about moving data itself.
+Processing, on the other hand, is focused on how the unstructured data moves and how it is converted into a format for analysis.

 Destination